 Posted on March 07, 2017 |

-Dr. Sandhaus, thank you for talking with us about the recently published Alpha-1 Antitrypsin Deficiency Clinical Practice Guidelines.
+Dr. Robert Sandhaus, thank you for talking with us about the most recently published (2016) Alpha-1 Antitrypsin Deficiency Clinical Practice Guidelines.
 As our readers likely know, the first Alpha-1 Antitrypsin Deficiency (AATD) diagnosis and management standards were published in 2003.
 What prompted this new update?

 Dr. Sandhaus: The writing of the 2003 Standards document was a massive undertaking and was the first evidence-based recommendations regarding AATD.
 Unfortunately, it was dense with detailed information and references and very long (87 pages).
 Very few clinicians had the time or energy to wade through it and find the detailed answers questions they might have.
 In 2001, the National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH) approached the Alpha-1 Foundation and asked if they could provide a treatment outline for AATD to be published on the NHLBI website.
 It was clear from the guidance they provided to us that they were looking for a clinical practice guideline, so the Alpha-1 Foundation, in conjunction with the American Thoracic Society, decide to create a concise guideline which reviewed the literature from 2003 onwards (to update the Standards document) but also was accessible to the average clinician treating patients with AATD.

 How much has our knowledge base changed in that time?

 Dr. Sandhaus: Several major publications regarding the diagnosis and treatment of AATD have appeared in the medical literature since the 2003 Standards document.
 Therefore, the writing committee saw this as an opportunity to update some of the recommendations contained in the original Standards document and include some new approaches.

 What are the most major differences between the 2003 and 2016 guidelines?